ab-abel/alx_python/python-import_modules/README.md

 # ALL TASK

 ## Task 0
+### Import a simple function from a simple file
-    - Import a simple function from a simple file
+    - Import a simple function from a simple file create a file and use the import keyword to import the function

 ## Task 1
-### Copy - Cut - Paste
-    using the string formatter to format a string out of an output.
+### How to make a script dynamic!
+    - use the py filename vraiable to get data from the terminal and print them using the
+    - import sys command for args

 ## Task 2
 ###  Positive anything is better than negative nothing